-HDUHB will engage with an internal Carbon Literacy Programme for selected staff with a view to expanding to wider staff in the future.
-HDUHB will continue to provide space internally for sustainability working groups.
-HDUHB will engage with Doctors for Greener Health Care Networks and look to incorporate it at the Health Board level.
+HDUHB will contribute to the development of local and national sustainability resources and engage with partners to provide staff education.
+HDUHB will support and facilitate staff behaviour change to improve sustainable quality improvement.
+HDUHB will continue to provide space internally for sustainability-focussed working groups.
+HDUHB will engage with green health networks and look to incorporate wider One Health approaches to sustainable recovery & development at the Health Board level.